rhinosj/documentation/remote-access/vnc/README.md

 ```

 - Next, run TightVNC Server which will prompt you to enter a password and an optional view-only password:
+  (You can change the password at any time using the vncpasswd tool.)

 ```
 tightvncserver